 Since the Internet arrived in China in January 1996, the Chinese government has enacted several pieces of regulations and projects in efforts to censor usage in China.
-Over 60 Internet regulations have been adopted to block people in China from using social networks like Youtube, Facebook, Twitter, and Instagram to name a few.
+Over 60 Internet regulations have been adopted to block people in China from using social networks like Youtube, Facebook, Twitter, Instagram, to name a few.
 The wide range of restriction called the Golden Shield Project and it has been operated for two decades.

 Popular sites that are blocked in mainland China

 In China, the most common method to get over the Great Firewall is to use a VPN (Virtual Private Network) service.
 Some are free and some offer short-term pricing plans.
-Install a software that the VPN company will provide and then you can connect to the VPN and bypass the Great Firewall.
-Once you're connected to server you can then browse the Internet normally as if you were located in that country instead of where you actually are.
+Install software that the VPN company will provide and then you can connect to the VPN and bypass the Great Firewall.
+Once you're connected to the server you can then browse the Internet normally as if you were located in that country instead of where you actually are.

 In China, the standard voltage is between 220-240V (the same as in the UK, Europe, Australia, and most Asian and African countries) and the frequency is 50 Hz.
 So if the frequency differs from the one in your country, you'd better buy a voltage converter instead of using your appliance.

 There're two kinds of power sockets widely used in most hotels in China: type A, with two holes of the same size and shape; type I, with three power conducting pins in a V-shape.
 You can buy an adapter to charge all of your devices in China including cameras, phones, tablets, laptops, etc.